Gary Bloxom of MetroScope interviewed music faculty Emily Ross and Justin Smith about Marylhurst's summer camps.

 Oregon Opportunity Grant Program

 The Oregon Opportunity Grant Program provides funds to eligible Oregon resident undergraduates who are admitted to an eligible degree program and enrolled at least half-time.
 This also is a need-based program.
-The Oregon Student Access Commission determines your eligibility by analyzing your FAFSA.
+The Office of Student Access and Completion determines your eligibility by analyzing your FAFSA.
 We recommend you apply early, as funds are limited.

 Federal Work-Study Program